AbrahamChahla/lsWires/README.md

 ### Wiring up Visual Studio LightSwitch to help with your daily tasks!

 lsWires is a work in progress with new functionality being added all the time.
 In fact we are starting a consolidation effort with all of our projects into this unified library.
-As with any refactoring/consolidation efforts, this may break some current implementations.
+As with any refactoring/consolidation efforts, this may break some current implementations .

 We are starting out with the following:

 **Enhancements to button controls/elements**<br/>
 lsWire.button.changeIcon
-<span style="padding-left: 30px;">Change the icon of an existing iconic button</span>
+<div style="padding-left: 30px;">Change the icon of an existing iconic button</div>
 lsWire.button.renderAsIcon
-<span style="padding-left: 30px;">Render a standard button as an iconic button<span>
+<div style="padding-left: 30px;">Render a standard button as an iconic button</div>

 **Enhancements to input controls/elements**<br/>
 lsWire.input.characterLimit<br/>